niels-lubbes/cyclides/README.md

 ];
 ```

-The input `BX` and `rs` represent B(X) and the real structure, respectively.
+The inputs `BX` and `rs` below, represent B(X) and the real structure, respectively.
-This method prints a list of all tuples (A,a,T,U) that satisfy the following property:
+This function prints a list of all tuples (A,a,T,U) that satisfy the following property:
 (A,a,g,U) is a Clifford data if and only if g in T.
 For each such tuple we print True if and only if there exists g in T
 such that the Clifford data (A,a,g,U) is a certificate for the Clifford criterion (see Section 5).